ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 - **config/path**:
 is a common setting needed by the resolver plugin.
 It is the relative path to a filename that is used by this backend.
-On UNIX systems, the resolver would determine the name `/etc/fstab` for system configuration.
+On Unix systems, the resolver would determine the name `/etc/fstab` for system configuration.